dotlang/language/README.md

 3. If a really unrecoverable error happens, you should exit the application by calling `exit` function in core.
 4. In special cases like a plugin system, where you must control exceptions, you can use core function `invoke` which will return an error result if the function which it calls exits.

+**Examples**

+1. `result: int|exception = invoke(my_function)`

 ## autoBind

-**Semantics**: We can cast a namespace to a struct.
-This act will map bindings with similar names to fields inside the struct.

 **Syntax**: `x = StructType{Alias}`, `x = StructType{::}`

+**Notes**

+1. There is a special usage for casting operator, when you cast a namespace (`::` or namespace alias) to a struct.
+This will map bindings with similar names to fields inside the struct.
+1. Example 1 defines a general struct which contains a function pointer field.
+2. Example 2 defines a function to sort any given array of any type.
+But to do the sort, it needs a function to compare data of that type.
+So it defines an input of type `Comparer[T]` to include a function to do the comparison.
+3. Example 3 shows how to call `sort` function defined in example 2.
+You simply cast current namespace to `Comparer` to create appropriate struct of appropriate function pointers by the compiler.
+So `f.compare` field will contain a function pointer to a function with the same name and signature defined in the current namespace.
+4. Example 4 is same as example 3 but with explicit types.
+You can omit these types as compiler will infer them.
+5. This mechanism can be used to define expected protocol (a set of functions and data) as a function input.

 **Examples**